mantidproject/workshops/developer/2023-10/codecamp/build_too_slow.md

 Identify the file in ninja which caches the dependency trees.

 Experiment with ways to use this tree to inform the test suite.

+** This is complicated by our very complicated CMake, which obscures actual dependencies **